If you're interested in becoming a member of the Writers Guild of America West, here's what you need to know:

 Current membership: In order to be eligible for Current membership a writer must acquire a minimum of 24 units in the three years preceding application.
 Upon final qualification for Current membership, an initiation fee of $2,500 is due, payable to the Writers Guild of America West.

-Associate membership: A writer may be eligible for Associate membership if he or she has had writing employment and/or sales within the Guild's jurisdiction and with a "signatory" company but has acquired less than 24 units in the three years preceding application.
-Upon final qualification, Associate membership is available for a total of three years at a cost of $100 per year.
+Associate membership: In order to be eligible for Associate membership a writer must acquire less than 24 units in the three years preceding application.
+Upon final qualification, Associate membership is available for a total of three years at a cost of $100 per year, payable to the Writers Guild of America West.

 See a list of membership categories.